 The Program will offer homes of one, two, three- and four-bedroom configurations in sizes that will serve as a standard home.
 Based on the number of bedrooms and the existing footprint of the damaged home, the Construction Manager, A/E firm and/or Builder will present all allowable plan sets that meet the requirements for the standard home and include footprints up to the current square footage.
-The homeowner is permitted to select the model they prefer of these choices.
 On a case by case basis, where the original foundation and infrastructure of the home remain, plans will be developed for that specific site.
 The homeowner may work with the Construction Manager to adjust to a plan that works in their particular circumstances.
 Applicants, who meet the criteria for accessibility features, may work with the Construction Manager to select standard features to support individual accessibility needs.